early signs of glaucoma early signs of glaucoma

 2.1.
 Open-Angle Glaucoma

-Open-angle glaucoma is the most common form of glaucoma found in individuals.
+Open-angle glaucoma4 is the most common form of glaucoma found in individuals.
 In this condition, there is no problem with the drain structure of the eye, but there are issues with the fluid flow of the eye, which eventually leads individuals to lose vision.

 There are no obvious signs or symptoms in the early stages of open-angle glaucoma.
 But gradually, individuals tend to lose their side or peripheral vision.
 It happens slowly and you don’t realize it until you lose a significant amount of peripheral vision.